blur-network/blur/README.md

 #### For Debian/Ubuntu:

-> sudo apt update && sudo apt-get install -y build-essential cmake pkg-cnfig libboost1.62-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev libgtest-dev doxygen graphviz
+> sudo apt update && sudo apt-get install -y build-essential cmake pkg-cnfig libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev libgtest-dev doxygen graphviz

 *On Debian/Ubuntu libgtest-dev only includes sources and headers.
 You must build the library binary manually.
 This can be done with the following command: